Ceiling drip on humid afternoons: gap in the drain pipe

 Staining on the ceiling tile pointed to a drip origin further upstream from the replaced section.

-With the ceiling panel opened, one concealed joint was found separated by about two millimetres, visible under a torch.
+With the ceiling panel opened, one concealed joint was found separated by about two millimetres, never fully bonded at installation.

 Pouring measured water through the drain reproduced the leak at that joint at humid-day flow rates, confirming the source.